nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] The Five Keys to Mindful Communication -- Susan Gillis Chapman
 - [ ] On Web Typography -- Jason Santa Maria
 - [ ] You're My Favorite Client -- Mike Monteiro
+- [ ] Persepolis: The Story of a Childhood -- Marjane Satrapi

 To-Read 2017
 ---
+- [ ] About Face: The Essentials of Interaction Design -- Alan Cooper, Christopher Noessel, Robert Reimann and David Cronin
 - [ ] Haymaker -- Adam Schuitema
 - [ ] The Alchemist -- Paulo Coelho
 - [ ] The Phantom Tollbooth -- Norton Juster
-- [ ] Persepolis: The Story of a Childhood -- Marjane Satrapi
 - [ ] The Art Of Happiness: A Handbook For Living --  Dalai Lama and Howard Cutler
 - [ ] The Seven Spiritual Laws of Success: A Pocketbook Guide to Fulfilling Your Dreams -- Deepak Chopra M.D
 - [ ] Nudge -- Richard H. Thaler & Cass R. Sunstein
 - [ ] Lean UX -- Jeff Gothelf
 - [ ] Weaving the Web -- Tim Berners-Lee
 - [ ] You Can't Win -- Jack Black
-- [ ] American Gods -- Neil Gaiman
 - [ ] Jim Henson: The Biography -- Brian Jay Jones
-- [ ] Station Eleven -- Emily St. John Mandel
 - [ ] Big Magic: Creative Living Beyond Fear -- Elizabeth Gilbert
+- [ ] The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph -- Ryan Holiday
+- [ ] A Visit from the Goon Squad -- Jennifer Egan
+- [ ] Catch 22 -- Joseph Heller
+- [ ] Blankets - Craig Thompson
+- [ ] Fun Home: A Family Tragicomic - Alison Bechdel
+- [ ] Ghost World - Daniel Clowes